 I never had my shit together with my HIV before TIM, no support, no camaraderie, no mentors, and I was under-informed… being amongst you all has changed that and subsequently changed me for the better/stronger. – TIM Member, 2015

 What is it?

-The Institute of Many (TIM) is a peer-run group for HIV positive people.
+The Institute of Many (TIM) is a peer-run movement for People Living with HIV.
 Acting as a social umbrella and advocacy platform, we bring HIV positive people together to share their experience of living with HIV in an informal, confidential environment- in person and online.

 Through the confidential Facebook groups and meet up events, TIM is an opportunity to make friends, talk, share knowledge & skills, and to bust some outdated myths about living with HIV.